-- 60. The assessment of the factors above (Chapter 4.2.1-4.2.3) determines the seriousness of the infringement as a whole.
+- 59. The assessment of the factors above (Chapter 4.2.1-4.2.3) determines the seriousness of the infringement as a whole.
 This assessment is no mathematical calculation in which the abovementioned factors are considered individually, but rather a thorough evaluation of the concrete circumstances of the case, in which all of the abovementioned factors are interlinked.
-Therefore, in reviewing the seriousness of the infringement, regard should be given to the infringement as a whole. - 61.
-Based on the evaluation of the factors outlined above, the supervisory authority may find the infringement to be of a low, medium or high level of seriousness.
-These categories are without prejudice to the question whether or not a fine can be imposed. - When calculating the administrative fine for infringements of a low level of seriousness, the supervisory authority will determine the starting amount for further calculation at a point between 0 and 10% of the applicable legal maximum.
+Therefore, in reviewing the seriousness of the infringement, regard should be given to the infringement as a whole. - 60.
+Based on the evaluation of the factors outlined above, the infringement is considered to be of a (i) low, (ii) medium, or (iii) high level of seriousness.
+These categories are without prejudice to the question whether or not a fine can be imposed. - When calculating the administrative fine for infringements of a low level of seriousness, the supervisory authority will determine the starting amount for further calculation at a point between 0 and 10% of the applicable legal maximum. - When calculating the administrative fine for infringements of a medium level of seriousness, the supervisory authority will determine the starting amount for further calculation at a point between 10 and 20% of the applicable legal maximum. - When calculating the administrative fine infringements of a high level of seriousness, the supervisory authority will determine the starting amount for further calculation at a point between 20 and 100% of the applicable legal maximum. - 61.
+As a general rule, the more severe the infringement within its own category, the higher the starting amount is likely to be. - 62.
+The ranges within which the starting amount is determined remains under review by the EDPB and its members and can be adapted when necessary.